Best Practices

 Balance Reviewer Workloads

 Overburdened reviewers can lead to significant delays.
 Distribute review responsibilities evenly across your team to ensure that no single person becomes a bottleneck.
 Consider using a project management tool or a dedicated PR platform to track reviewer workloads and assign reviews strategically.
-This balanced approach prevents burnout and promotes faster turnaround times.
-Propel can help streamline this process by integrating with popular development tools.

 Encourage Smaller, Focused PRs